AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 * maintain a curated record of dining experiences
 * eliminates the need for scattered notes or relying on memory
-* helps to keep track of favourite restaurants
+* helps users keep track of favourite restaurants

 ### User stories